Bluesheep33/Palcord/README.md

 This bot can help you with the following:
 - Get information about the server (general information and the server's metrics)
 - Get information about the players (all players, active players or a specific player)
-- Send and receive messages to/from the server chat
+- Send and receive messages to/from the server chat in Discord
-- Moderate the server
+- Moderate the server with use of the Palworld API/RCON

 ## Quick notes
 This project is designed to work for a Palworld server running on a Linux machine.
-If you use Windows, you can still use the discord bot, but you should create a bat file for the stdout listener instead of the shell script.
+If you use Windows, you can still use the discord bot, but you will need to do a bit of coding to make the bot work.

 Some features are still in development, so they might not work as intended.

-When changing settings in the .ini files, make sure to stop the server before making changes and start it again after saving the changes.
-Otherwise, the running server will override your changes to any files.

 ## Features